briceln/DataScience/README.md

 The LUMC convert the output file of the 'Flock of Birds' system to a file that contain for each row the euler angles of each bones by following the Wu standard.
 This standard is defined in the [Journal of Biomechanics 38 (2005) 981–992](./res/pdf/Wu%20et%20al%20J%20Biomech%2038%20(2005)%20981–992.pdf).

-In this project, we used 3 types of data, here is the meaning:
+In this project, we used 3 types of data, here is there meaning:

 | Term  | Meaning  |
 |---|---|